dashmage/plr/README.md

 # Overview
 `plr`(python-leetcode-runner) is a tool to fetch [LeetCode](https://leetcode.com) problems (using the problem title slug) and then to test your solutions.

-Code logic has mostly been lifted from the [leetcode-runner project](https://github.com/fbjorn/leetcode-runner).
+A lot of code logic has been lifted from the wonderful [leetcode-runner project](https://github.com/fbjorn/leetcode-runner).
-This includes,
 - `fetcher.py`: To execute the GraphQL query on the public API and get the problem details.
 - `models.py`: Pydantic models for the problem data obtained.
 - `generator.py`: To generate the template for the python solution file that's created.
-- `runner.py`: To run tests and validate the solution.

-Here are some of the changes I've made,
+Some of my improvements include,
-- Add a new `test` subcommand instead of calling the class method in the solution file.
+- A new `test` subcommand instead of calling the class method in the solution file.
-- Remove `colorama`, `termcolor` dependencies in favour of directly using `rich`.
 - Supports testing with multiple solutions for a problem.
-- Other small things like naming changes, simplying usage in places, extra error handling.
+- Specify your own custom methods for more complex testing scenarios required for certain problems.

-Note: This project is still work in progress.
+Note: This project is still a work in progress.

 # Installation
 Currently, you'll need to clone the git repository and install the package manually with `pip`.